Jesus uses an easily understood metaphor to describe the relationship between his disciples and himself. He warns of opposition, too.

 Introduction and Recap

-If you've been following Series 12, you'll know that we are now in the middle of the events of the Last Supper.
+If you have been following Series 12, you will know that we are now in the middle of the events of the Last Supper.
 The Last Supper is on Thursday of the last week of Jesus' life.
 An incredible amount has happened that leads to this point and the very significant events of the next 24 hours are going to be absolutely critical.
 Jesus is going to be arrested, tried, executed and then buried very quickly.
-Let's wind the clock back a little and remind ourselves of the broader context of this final week of Jesus' life.
+Let us wind the clock back a little and remind ourselves of the broader context of this final week of Jesus' life.
 In earlier series, we pointed out the fact that Jesus made a very determined effort to head for Jerusalem for this final series of events in his life.
 He knew intuitively, by divine revelation and understanding of the future, that it was going to be necessary for him to come into final confrontation with the Jewish religious leaders, which would lead to his execution.
 Ultimately, he warned his disciples of this and he came to Jerusalem on this occasion very clearly set on bringing that confrontation out into the open.
 In Series 11, we looked at the events of Palm Sunday, the day in which Jesus came into Jerusalem, with a mighty crowd around him, proclaiming him as the Messiah shortly after he raised Lazarus from the dead, in nearby Bethany - a village just a few kilometres away.
-There was a huge sense of excitement; a big crowd in Jerusalem because it's the feast of Passover, one of their major religious feasts.
+There was a huge sense of excitement with a big crowd in Jerusalem because it was the feast of Passover, one of their major religious feasts.

 The events of that week followed on very dramatically each day.
 Monday, he was in the Temple confronting the market traders who were working for the priestly authorities in the Sanhedrin and corrupting the Temple with their materialism and monopoly trading.
-Then on Tuesday, he was in the Temple again debating with the religious authorities and left with his disciples, giving them very clear teaching about the judgement that's coming on Israel and about his future Second Coming.
+Then on Tuesday, he was in the Temple again debating with the religious authorities and left with his disciples, giving them very clear teaching about the judgement that was coming on Israel and about his future Second Coming.
 We saw that at the beginning of Series 12, when we studied extensively in Matthew 24 and 25.
 The story then moves on to the Wednesday, where another decisive moment happens.
-Jesus is in nearby Bethany, which appears to be the town that he uses as his place while he's in Jerusalem during the week.
+Jesus is in nearby Bethany, which appears to be the town that he uses as his place while he is in Jerusalem during the week.
 He goes there every evening, as far as we can tell, and has a meal put on for him in the home of a man called Simon the Leper, where Mary, one of his disciples from Bethany - sister of Lazarus and Martha - anoints Jesus in prophetic preparation for his burial.
-That particular event triggers the crucial confrontation, because Judas Iscariot, one of Jesus's disciples, is present.
+That particular event triggers the crucial confrontation, because Judas Iscariot, one of Jesus' disciples, is present.
 He criticises Mary's action but we find out that he is already preparing to betray Jesus.
-He leaves that event, goes to the religious authorities in Jerusalem and offers to betray Jesus by leading them to Jesus's location at some discrete time, away from the crowds.
-They offer him money and he leaves them, having agreed with them firmly that he'll be back soon to betray Jesus.
+He leaves that event, goes to the religious authorities in Jerusalem and offers to betray Jesus by leading them to Jesus' location at some discrete time, away from the crowds.
+They offer him money and he leaves them, having agreed with them firmly that he would be back soon to betray Jesus.
 Events are bound to accelerate once Judas has made that decision.

-That led us to the Last Supper, which we've been looking at in the last six episodes.
-We've seen the gathering together of the disciples to celebrate this meal, which was a Passover meal - a traditional family meal.
+That led us to the Last Supper, which we have been looking at in the last six episodes.
+We have seen the gathering together of the disciples to celebrate this meal, which was a Passover meal - a traditional family meal.
 We saw Jesus, towards the beginning of the meal, dramatically taking the form of a servant and washing his disciples' feet, as a symbolic gesture of his love for them, and telling them something about the nature of leadership and service to other people.
-Then, we saw in Luke 22, how Jesus took the bread and the wine from that meal and created a symbolic event - a symbolic meal which he asked them to repeat regularly in the life of the Church, to institutionalise this as something that's part of the Church life, which we call now the Lord's Supper, Communion or the Eucharist.
+Then, we saw in Luke 22, how Jesus took the bread and the wine from that meal and created a symbolic event - a symbolic meal which he asked them to repeat regularly in the life of the Church, to institutionalise this as something that is part of Church life, which we call now the Lord's Supper, Communion or the Eucharist.
 This event is to remember Jesus' death, using the symbols of bread and wine for his body and his literal physical blood shed for us.
 Jesus then went on to teach about servant leadership in the Kingdom.

 Vines and Vineyards